api-platform/docs/distribution/index.md

 [Bootstrap](https://getbootstrap.com) markup and [ARIA roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA)
 to make the app usable by people with disabilities.

-If you prefer to generate a PWA built on top of an other frontend stack, read [the dedicated documentation](../client-generator/index.md).
+If you prefer to generate a PWA built on top of another frontend stack, read [the dedicated documentation](../client-generator/index.md).

 ## Hooking Your Own Business Logic